CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Experiments and Results

 \section{Experiments and Results}

-We evaluate the proposed method through two primary tasks: (1) continuous emotional image content generation (C-EICG) and (2) memorability-aware image generation.
-In addition, we conducted comprehensive ablation studies to quantify the contribution of each component in our framework.
-Finally, we present extensive qualitative results to demonstrate the robustness and broad applicability of our approach across diverse generation scenarios.
+We evaluate \oursName~through two primary tasks: (1) continuous emotional image content generation (C-EICG) and (2) memorability-aware image content generation (MICG).
+Furthermore, ablation studies are performed to verify the necessity of each component.
+Finally, we present additional results to demonstrate the robustness and broad applicability of~\oursName.